 - refreshed and developed your practice and consolidated a range of new teaching and leadership skills;

-- explored new ideas, learned new approaches, and developed your knowledge of educational and participatory settings through discussion with, observation of, and learning from others;
+- explored new ideas, learned new approaches, and developed your knowledge of educational and participatory settings;

-- gained a fresh understanding of your role as a musician in the contemporary music education sector;
+- gained a fresh understanding of your role as a musician in the contemporary music education sector, and

 - developed collaborative skills which will support your future professional career.